RolandChristensen/developer-journal/_posts/2021-05-05-GitHub-Pages.md

 As noted in the screen shot the plug-in "jeckyll-titles-from-headings" is useful, but can cause problems.
 It will create a duplicate heading and title if you do not include a "title" key in the YAML front matter.

 ## How to Add an Image
 The documentation found on the Jekyll site or GitHub pages does not seem to work.
 They say you should add an assets folder with images and reference the image with a relative path from the root directory.
 That is only half right at the time of writing of this post.
-You need to create a full path the the GitHub project assets folder.
+Adding a folder to hold any assets you want to link to is correct.
+However, you need to create a full path to the GitHub project assets folder.
 To get this to work you need to follow this pattern:
 ```
 ![Text Reader Text](https://{GitHub User Name}.github.io/{ProjectName}/assets/imageName.png)